stuartellis/sve-personal-website/content/articles/just-task-runner.md

         }
     }
 ```

+### Adding a Private Copy of just to a Project

+The instructions that are provided in the previous sections install a copy of _just_ for a user or a system.
+To install a copy of _just_ that is private to a project, you have several options.

+Rust and Node.js projects may use packages for _just_.
+To add _just_ to a Node.js project, use the [just-install](https://www.npmjs.com/package/just-install) npm package.
+To include _just_ in a Rust project, add [just](https://crates.io/crates/just) as a package in Cargo.

 Finally, you can use the installation script to install a copy of _just_ into a directory within the project.
 If you do this, remember to exclude the path of the _just_ executable file from version control.